freedomofpress/webcat-spec/server.md

 - The contents of `x-webcat` MUST remain unchanged throughout this period.
 - Any modification to `x-webcat` before the transition completes will invalidate the attempt.

+_TODO: since anybody can submit a request for enrollment or de-enrollment, so can do the infra chain itself.
+This allows for periodic list clenaups not to clog browsers, to remove expired or abandone domains.
+It can also backfire in some ways though.
+We should probably always send an alert to the whois email when a change is initiated.

 #### 2.3 Post-Transition Compatibility

 After the transition is accepted: